TeamJeeves/Jeeves-Bot-Documentation/docs/commands/admin/setup.md

 # Bot Channel Setup

-This command allows you to setup your servers bot channel.
+This command allows you to set up your servers bot channel.

 **Examples**